lifebottle/comptoe/readme.md

 3. Open a command prompt in the `tcc` directory and enter `gcc complib.c compto.c -o comptoe.exe`

 ## Linux / macOS
-1. `gcc complib.c compto.c -o comptoe`
+1. `gcc complib.c compto.c -o comptoe.exe`
 2. Note there is no extension.
-To run, use `./comptoe`
+To run, use `./comptoe.exe`

 # Links
 - https://soywiz.com